Canadian hotspot COVID-19 Manitoba keeps patients away as infections multiply | ExBulletin

 Canadian hotspot COVID-19 Manitoba keeps patients away as infections multiply

-Canada’s pandemic COVID-19 hotspot Manitoba said Tuesday it was planning to fly more COVID-19 sick patients to other provinces as infections multiply.
+WINNIPEG, Manitoba (Reuters) – Canada’s hot spot pandemic COVID-19 Manitoba said on Tuesday it was planning to fly more COVID-19 sick patients to other provinces as infections multiply.

 A third wave arrived in Manitoba later than other provinces, which are now registering fewer daily cases and are beginning to loosen public restrictions.